joelrbrandt/node-on-ec2-howto/README.md

 6. Run the server (```node server.js```) and visit your IP over https to verify that it works (obviously, you will get a certificate error, since it's self-signed).

 ## Running node as a service

+I like to use [Supervisor](http://supervisord.org/) to run processes as services on Ubuntu.
+It handles startup/shutdown as specific users and log rotation/file size limits.
+It also has the ability to automatically restart processes if they crash.

+Here's how to set things up:

+1. Optional: Set up a new user you want your node process to run as.
+It should have limited privileges.
+Copy your code and node install to this user's home directory (adjusting permissions accordingly).
+Switch back to your sudo-enabled user to do the rest of these steps.
+2. Install supervisor with ```sudo apt-get install supervisor```
+3. Create a config file in /etc/supervisor/conf.d that looks something like this (taking care to adjust all paths and possibly change the "user" variable).

+    ```
+    [program:example]
+    command=/home/jbrandt/bin/node/bin/node /home/jbrandt/example/server/server.js
+    process_name=%(program_name)s
+    numprocs=1
+    directory=/home/jbrandt/example
+    umask=022
+    priority=999
+    autostart=true
+    autorestart=true
+    startsecs=10
+    startretries=3
+    exitcodes=0,2
+    stopsignal=TERM
+    stopwaitsecs=10
+    user=jbrandt
+    redirect_stderr=false
+    stdout_logfile=/home/jbrandt/example/log/out.log
+    stdout_logfile_maxbytes=1MB
+    stdout_logfile_backups=10
+    stdout_capture_maxbytes=1MB
+    stderr_logfile=/home/jbrandt/example/log/err.log
+    stderr_logfile_maxbytes=1MB
+    stderr_logfile_backups=10
+    stderr_capture_maxbytes=1MB
+    environment=A=1,B=2
+    serverurl=AUTO
+    ```

+4. Launch ```sudo supervisorctl``` and tell supervisor to reload it's configs with the 'reload' command
+5. Your process should automatically start.
+You can exit supervisorctl and check things out with 'ps'.
+6. Reboot your ec2 instance to make sure everything restarts as expected.